A digital forensics expert who was set to testify at Bryan Kohberger’s trial says evidence shows ‘he prepared’ for Idaho murders

 “What we learned is, he prepared,” Heather Barnhart, Senior Director of Forensic Research at Cellebrite, told The Independent.

-Barnhart and her colleague Jared Barnhart were slated to testify at Kohberger’s trial before he unexpectedly accepted a plea deal, admitting to the November 2022 quadruple murders and receiving life without parole in July.
+Barnhart and her colleague Jared Barnhart, Head of CX Strategy and Advocacy at Cellebrite, also a digital forensics expert on the case, were slated to testify at Kohberger’s trial before he unexpectedly accepted a plea deal, admitting to the November 2022 quadruple murders and receiving life without parole in July.

 Kohberger was sentenced to life in prison for the murders of Kaylee Goncalves, 21, Madison Mogen, 21, Xana Kernodle, 20, and Ethan Chapin, 20, who were found stabbed to death on November 13, 2022, in the small town of Moscow, Idaho.